srg74/WLED-wemos-shield/README.md

 - Very easy to configure for your project;
 - Easy to solder components;
-- Level shifter for relaible data signal;
+- Level shifter for reliable data signal;
 - Solder jumpers for flexible configuration;
 - Power selector (e.g 5VDC or 12/24VDC);
-- Can be configured for 1 (data) wire and 2 (data, clock) wires addressable LED strips;
+- Can be configured for 1 (data) wire and 2 (data, clock) wire addressable LED strips;
 - Analog and Digital input for sound reactive compatability;
 - Button option on board;
-- Relay for power saving feature (without disconnecting power from LED strip it still consuming current even if none of LEDs is lit);
+- Relay for power saving feature (without disconnecting power from LED strip it still consumes current even if none of the LEDs are lit);
 - Auxilary power for additional relay or other 5VDC powered devices;
 - I2C connector for OLED display or other devices that might be integrated in a feature;
 - I2S connectivity for ESP32 boards;